Updated: May 4, 2022

 What’s next for you?
 I’m currently making my first independent feature film as a director.
 I’ve made others in a variety of roles from doing sound to assistant directing, and even co-writing them but this is my first as the sole writer/director.
 Add to that the fact that I’m also the cinematographer and editor (among other hats) on it, and it is definitely taking the majority of my attention.
 We project to have it all in the can by May.
 It is a horror comedy film that involves Egyptian mythology and geeks/gamers verses the undead after an ancient magical book arrives at a small video game company.
 The title of it is “Lichlord Dan and the Fall of Man.”

-My first piece of advice would be what I was told initially when I asked the head of a theater program to give me advice after I was in my first play: “If you can do anything else, and still be happy….then do that.
+If you could give advice to someone just starting off in the movie industry, what would it be?
+My first piece of advice would be what I was told initially when I asked the head of a theater program to give me advice after I was in my first play.
+“If you can do anything else, and still be happy, then do that.
 This is not an easy road.
 That said, if you love this so much that you KNOW nothing else would make you as happy as this then yes, pursue this.
 Just make sure you pursue it with as much as you can give.”
 One thing I say is that this is fun but it isn’t a game.
 This is your life you are playing with and there will be ups and downs that affect your life.
 If you love it then accept that and go for it!
 Beyond that I would say always, always, always, work to improve yourself every day.
 Try to learn or do something that advances you towards your goals every single day.
 It can be something as small, and simple, as practicing an enunciation exercise by saying tongue twisters for a couple minutes during a commercial break as you watch a show.
 Just be dedicated, and if you love it then work hard for it.
 You’ll be rewarded for that trust me.
 There is nothing like the confidence you get when you know how hard you’ve worked for something.